A Good Man Goes to War: Synopsis

 Aided by additional Silurian and Judoon forces, the Doctor and his allies, who owe him debts, secure the base, find Amy, and reclaim Melody from Kovarian.
 The Doctor celebrates his victory, but Madame Vastra informs him that Kovarian had been scanning Melody and found traces of Time Lord DNA; she asks if Melody could have been conceived while Amy and Rory were in flight through the Vortex in the TARDIS.
 The Doctor realises this is what happened.

 The Doctor's cot, on display at the Doctor Who Experience.

 Lorna arrives too late to warn the group about Kovarian's trap.
 The TARDIS is blocked by a force field, and her army of Headless Monks attack, killing many Silurians, fatally wounding Strax and Lorna, and beheading Dorium before they can end the battle.
 Kovarian contacts the Doctor, elated to have been able to fool him twice, and reveals she will use Melody as a weapon against him.
 She sends a signal to cause Melody, made of Flesh, to disintegrate in Amy's arms, with the real Melody in her possession.

 River Song arrives, and the Doctor berates her for not helping.
 River shows the Doctor Lorna's token for Amy, and the Doctor sets off in the TARDIS excitedly, telling River to return the survivors of the battle home.
 Amy demands River explain what the Doctor saw.
 She shows them Lorna's gift with Melody's name on it, and as the TARDIS translation circuits engage, River explains that Lorna's people in the Gamma Forests have no word for "pond", the only water in the forest is the river; the words come out to be "River Song".
 River reveals she is Amy and Rory's daughter Melody.

 Continuity

 The Cybermen that appear in the episode are intended to be from Mondas, rather than the parallel Earth previously seen.
-This can be seen by the logo which is now a round circle rather than a C.
+This can be seen by the logo which is now a complete circle rather than a C.